HrishiD89/color-picker-app/README.md

 ## Hosted Application

 The application is hosted on Netlify.
-You can access it [https://colorpicker-hrishi.netlify.app/](https://colorpicker-hrishi.netlify.app/).
+You can access it here -> [https://colorpicker-hrishi.netlify.app/](https://colorpicker-hrishi.netlify.app/).